hendricius/the-bread-code/basics/basic-sour-dough.md

 ## Ingredients

-- 500 grams of all-purpose flour (high protein).
+- 500 grams of all-purpose flour.
 In Germany type 550.
+You can also use strong flour but working the dough becomes a little more difficult.
+The dough will be stickier.
+Thus for beginners go with all purpose flour.
 - 325 grams of water or 65%.
 Experiment with more hydration as well.
 - 200 grams or 40% of sourdough starter at 100% hydration.
 - 14  grams of salt or 2%.